 Faculty members may be assigned to teach beyond their contractual obligations for additional compensation.
 Such assignments are called "overload" units.
 An overload unit is any unit for a workload assignment that exceeds the number of units assigned in Part A and Part B of the Notice of Appointment.
 Overload units may be assigned (with the faculty member's consent and the permission of their department chair), and shall amount to no more than six (6) units per semester of overload assignment, and no more than eighteen (18) units per academic year.
 Any exception to this practice is subject to the corporate approval of the department chair, dean of the college or school, and the provost.
 Overload pay rates are in Section 3.9 of this handbook.
-Faculty members will be paid for overload assignments in the semester the overload units are taught.
+Faculty members will be paid for overload assignments no later than the 26th day of the month following the month in which the work is performed.